MarkZsombor/React-Video-Player/README.md

 In the program directory run `npm install` to install dependancies.

-Start the server by running `npm start`
+Start the server by running `npm run dev`

 App will then be available for use at [localhost:8080](localhost:8080).